decentralized-identity/didcomm.org/site/content/protocols/pickup/3.0/readme.md

 ## Connectivity

-This protocol consists of three different message requests from the `recipient` that should be replied by the `mediator`:
+This protocol consists of three different message requests from the `recipient` that should be replied to by the `mediator`:

 1. Status Request -> Status
 2. Delivery Request -> Message Delivery